Julia Perry: Works and compositions

-Some of Julia Perry's early compositions are heavily influenced by African American music.
+Some of Perry's early compositions are heavily influenced by African-American music.
 In 1951 Free at Last and I'm a Poor Li'l Orphan were published, both of which showcased her incorporation of black spiritual music.
 She also composed Song of Our Savior for the Hampton Institute Choir, which used Dorian mode and a hummed ostinato with call and response phrases throughout the piece.

 In other works, Perry began branching out in her composition technique and experimenting with dissonance.
 One of her most notable works, Stabat Mater (1951), is composed for solo contralto and string orchestra.
 It incorporates dissonance, but remains within the classification of tonal music.
 These pieces incorporate more modern compositional techniques, such as quartal harmony, which voices chords in fourths rather than thirds and fifths.
 It was recorded on CRI, by the Japan Philharmonic Symphony Orchestra, William Strickland, conducting.

-Other instrumental works by Julia Perry include Requiem for Orchestra (also known as Homage to Vivaldi because of themes inspired by composer Antonio Vivaldi), a number of shorter orchestral works; several types of chamber music; a violin concerto; twelve symphonies; and two piano concertos.
+Other instrumental works by Perry include Requiem for Orchestra (also known as Homage to Vivaldi because of themes inspired by composer Antonio Vivaldi), a number of shorter orchestral works; several types of chamber music; a violin concerto; twelve symphonies; and two piano concertos.
 Her vocal works include a three-act opera and The Symplegades, which was based on the 17th century Salem witchcraft panic.
-The opera took more than ten years to write.
-She also composed an operatic ballet with her own libretto, based on Oscar Wilde's fable The Selfish Giant, and in 1976 composed Five Quixotic Songs for bass baritone in and Bicentennial Reflections for tenor solo in '77.
+The opera took more than ten years to write and was left incomplete at her death.
+She also composed an operatic ballet with her own libretto, based on Oscar Wilde's fable The Selfish Giant, and in 1976 composed Five Quixotic Songs for bass baritone and Bicentennial Reflections for tenor solo in 1977.

-Julia Perry's early compositions focused mostly on works written for voice, however, she gradually began to write more instrumental compositions later in life.
+Perry's early compositions focused mostly on works written for voice, however, she gradually began to write more instrumental compositions later in life.
 By the time she suffered from a stroke in 1971, she had written twelve symphonies.

+Although she is known to have composed dozens of works, many cannot be performed due to questions over copyright.